unruggable-labs/ENSIPs/eip-1.md

 ### `author` header

-The `author` header lists the names, email addresses or usernames of the authors/owners of the EIP.
-Those who prefer anonymity may use a username only, or a first name and a username.
+The `author` header lists the names, ENS names, email addresses or usernames of the authors/owners of the ENSIP.
+Those who prefer anonymity may use a ENS name and username only, or a first name, ENS name, and a username.
 The format of the `author` header value must be:

-> Random J. User &lt;address@dom.ain&gt;
+> Random J. User / randomu.eth &lt;address@dom.ain&gt;

 or

-> Random J. User (@username)
+> Random J. User / randomu.eth (@username)

 or

-> Random J. User (@username) &lt;address@dom.ain&gt;
+> Random J. User / randomu.eth (@username) &lt;address@dom.ain&gt;

 if the email address and/or GitHub username is included, and

-> Random J. User
+> Random J. User / randomu.eth

 if neither the email address nor the GitHub username are given.

 At least one author must use a GitHub username, in order to get notified on change requests and have the capability to approve or reject them.
+All authors must have an ENS name.

 ### `discussions-to` header

-While an EIP is a draft, a `discussions-to` header will indicate the URL where the EIP is being discussed.
+While an ENSIP is a draft, a `discussions-to` header will indicate the URL where the ENSIP is being discussed.

-The preferred discussion URL is a topic on [Ethereum Magicians](https://ethereum-magicians.org/).
+The preferred discussion URL is a topic on [ENS Forum](http://discuss.ens.domains).
 The URL cannot point to Github pull requests, any URL which is ephemeral, and any URL which can get locked over time (i.e. Reddit topics).

 ### `type` header

-The `type` header specifies the type of EIP: Standards Track, Meta, or Informational.
-If the track is Standards please include the subcategory (core, networking, interface, or ERC).
+The `type` header specifies the type of ENSIP: Standards Track, Meta, or Informational.
+If the track is Standards please include the subcategory (core or ERC).

 ### `category` header

-The `category` header specifies the EIP's category.
-This is required for standards-track EIPs only.
+The `category` header specifies the ENSIP's category.
+This is required for standards-track ENSIPs only.

 ### `created` header

-The `created` header records the date that the EIP was assigned a number.
+The `created` header records the date that the ENSIP was assigned a number.
 Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.

 ### `requires` header

-EIPs may have a `requires` header, indicating the EIP numbers that this EIP depends on.
+ENSIPs may have a `requires` header, indicating the ENSIP numbers that this ENSIP depends on.
 If such a dependency exists, this field is required.

-A `requires` dependency is created when the current EIP cannot be understood or implemented without a concept or technical element from another EIP.
-Merely mentioning another EIP does not necessarily create such a dependency.
+A `requires` dependency is created when the current ENSIP cannot be understood or implemented without a concept or technical element from another ENSIP.
+Merely mentioning another ENSIP does not necessarily create such a dependency.

 ## Linking to External Resources

 Other than the specific exceptions listed below, links to external resources **SHOULD NOT** be included.
 External resources may disappear, move, or change unexpectedly.

-The process governing permitted external resources is described in [EIP-5757](./eip-5757.md).
+The process governing permitted external resources is the same as with EIPs and is described in [EIP-5757](./eip-5757.md).

 ### Execution Client Specifications